Mary Parker Follett: Ideas and influences

-Mary Parker Follet defined management as "the art of getting things done through people".
 Follett's educational and work background would shape and influence her future theories and writings.
+Early mentors included Anna Boynton Thompson at Thayer Academy and her Harvard advisor Albert Bushnell Hart.
 One of her earliest career positions would see her working as a social worker in the Roxbury neighborhood of Boston from 1900 to 1908.
 During this period her interactions with the Roxbury community would lead her to realize the importance of community spaces as areas to meet and socialize.

 Her experience in developing vocational guidance and evening programs in public schools, she would develop what would be her life's work and her theories in group dynamics.
 "The New State," her second writing published in 1918, would evolve from a report into her second published work.
 This publication would go on to lay the foundational theories for her most important theories and become a major center of attention of her career.

-By participating in local recreational, educational, and advocacy groups Parker developed her ideals of participatory democracy and her ideals of society as "integrative."
-Observing people led Parker to believe that the boundaries of a person's identities are porous, affected by the society around them, which, in turn, is affected by the identities of the people within it.
-Thus the self and the society, according to Parker, are in a cycle in which they constantly help to create one another.
+By participating in local recreational, educational, and advocacy groups, Follett developed her ideals of participatory democracy and her ideals of society as "integrative."
+Observing people led Follett to believe that the boundaries of a person's identities are porous, affected by the society around them, which, in turn, is affected by the identities of the people within it.
+Thus the self and the society, according to Follett, are in a cycle in which they constantly help to create one another.